benquike/cheatsheets/tools/research/angr.md

   basic block at which the paths diverged.
 - `_manage_callstack`: Adds the information from the last run to the current path.

+PathHierarchy:

+It maintains the graph of the CFG.

+PathGroup:
+- `move`: move all the paths saved in one group to another group.
+- `drop`: remove move all the paths in a group.
+- `stash`: move all the paths in a group to a group called `stash`.

 Analysis
 --